Gradient Preconditioning for Efficient and Reliable Reward-Guided Generation: Latent Optimization with Text-to-Image Generative Models

-\paragraph{Baselines.} We use prompts from the animal dataset~\citep{black2023ddpo} for Aesthetic Score and T2I-Compbench++~\citep{Huang:2025T2ICompBench++} for the other reward models following the setup of MPGR~\citep{hwang2025moment}.
-We report results using FLUX-schnell~\citep{flux2024} as the generative model, with additional experiments on SDXL-Turbo~\citep{sauer2024sdxl-turbo} provided in Appendix~\ref{app:experimental_results_sdxl}.
-We compare our constrained optimization method against several regularization-based approaches: KL~\citep{kingma2014}, Kurtosis~\citep{shkolnik2020robust}, ReNO~\citep{eyring2024reno}, PRNO~\citep{prno2024tuning}, and MPGR~\citep{hwang2025moment}.
+\paragraph{Baselines.} We use prompts from the animal dataset~\citep{black2023ddpo} for Aesthetic Score and T2I-CompBench++~\citep{Huang:2025T2ICompBench++} for the other reward models following the setup of MPGR~\citep{hwang2025moment}.
+We report results using FLUX-schnell~\citep{flux2024} as the primary generative model, with additional experiments on SDXL-Turbo, SANA-Sprint, and SD-Turbo in Appendices~\ref{app:additional_models} and~\ref{app:experimental_results_sdxl}.
+We compare our gradient preconditioning method against several regularization-based approaches: KL~\citep{kingma2014}, Kurtosis~\citep{shkolnik2020robust}, ReNO~\citep{eyring2024reno}, PRNO~\citep{prno2024tuning}, and MPGR~\citep{hwang2025moment}.
 Two reference baselines are also included: one without optimization (No Opt.) and one without regularization (No Reg.).
 In addition, we evaluate two weighting schemes: (i) fixed-weight regularization, where the regularization gradient is scaled only by the coefficient $\lambda$, and (ii) gradient-normalized regularization, where the regularization gradient is rescaled to match the magnitude of the reward gradient to ensure balanced contributions.
 For Aesthetic Score and PickScore, we also report the results from MPGR~\citep{hwang2025moment}.
+Baseline results across various $\lambda$ values are in Appendix~\ref{app:lambda_ablation}, confirming no value closes the gap.

 \paragraph{Implementation Details.} We initialize each run from white Gaussian noise and optimize for 200 iterations with FLUX and 50 iterations with SDXL-Turbo.
 The optimization is performed using Adam~\citep{kingma2014adam} optimizer, with gradient clipping at 0.03 and learning rates of 0.02 (FLUX) and 0.1 (SDXL-Turbo).
-For all regularization-based methods, we also report results with learning rates 0.01 and 0.05, respectively.
+For all regularization-based methods, we also report results with learning rates 0.01 and 0.02, respectively.
 We set the regularization coefficient to $2.0$ for the baselines.
-Our method projects both the latent vector and its gradient onto the white Gaussian noise feasible set at every iteration.
+Our method projects both the latent vector and its gradient onto the white Gaussian noise feasible set at every iteration; an ablation isolating each component is provided in Appendix~\ref{app:ablation_projection}.
 All experiments were conducted on a single NVIDIA A6000 GPU, taking approximately 1 minute (FLUX) and 20 seconds (SDXL-Turbo) per 50 iterations, respectively.

 \paragraph{Results.} Quantitative and qualitative results are shown in Figures~\ref{fig:quantitative_flux} and~\ref{fig:qualitative_flux}.
 According to Figure~\ref{fig:quantitative_flux}, on \emph{Aesthetic Score}, baselines raise the given reward from $6$ to at most $7.5$, whereas ours reaches around $9$; \emph{PickScore}, \emph{HPSv2}, and \emph{ImageReward} show similar behavior, with our method forming the rightmost frontier.
 Across all settings, we increase the \emph{given} reward substantially \emph{without} significantly losing \emph{held-out} rewards compared to the unoptimized (No Opt.) reference, indicating improved alignment without degrading realism or image quality.